Lokathor/lokathor.github.io/prng/README.md

 ## Multiple Streams

-When you change the additive value it changes the ordering of all the outputs If we wanted to have a little more possible variety we could have the `ADD` parameter be a field in the struct.
+When you change the additive value it changes the ordering of all the outputs.
+If we wanted to have a little more possible variety we could have the `ADD` parameter be a field in the struct.
-That way the user could select which stream of numbers they were going through at runtime instead of always using an add of 1.
+That way the user could select which stream of numbers they were going through at runtime instead of having a compile time selected `ADD`.

 ```rust
 pub struct MultiStream_GenericLcg64_32<const MUL: u64> {